Integral ecology: Boff's integral ecology

 In “Liberation Theology and Ecology: Alternative, Confrontation, or Complementarity?”, a chapter in “Ecology and Poverty: Cry of the Earth, Cry of the Poor” (1995), Leonardo Boff explores the intersection between liberation theology and ecological discourse, emphasizing the shared concern for addressing poverty and environmental degradation.
 According to Boff, both disciplines originate from cries of oppression; with liberation theology from the cry of the poor for dignity and freedom, and ecology from the cry of the earth under systematic exploitation.
-Boff cites Exodus 3:7 and Romans 8:22-23 as scriptural foundations for these cries, hereby pairing the struggle of the poor with the suffering of the earth.
+Boff cites Exodus 3:7 and Romans 8:22-23 as scriptural foundations for these cries, thereby pairing the struggle of the poor with the suffering of the earth.
 He advocates for an integrated approach that unites social and ecological liberation in the pursuit of a sustainable and just future.

 Boff introduces the concept of "integral ecology," as a way to integrate all dimensions of ecology – economic, social, cultural, political, and spiritual – into a new alliance between humanity and nature.
 Liberation theology, traditionally focused on the plight of the poor, is presented as needing to adopt this new ecological cosmology.
 In order to ensure our well-being, it must recognize Earth as a conscious entity and see humanity as its mode of expression.
 Boff emphasizes "it is the earth itself that, through one of its expressions – the human species – takes on a conscious direction in this new phase of the process of evolution."

 In light of this evolution, the chapter highlights the importance of the landmark document "The Limits to Growth", released by the Club of Rome in 1972, which drew attention to Earth's finite resources and the serious risks associated with industrialization.
-Boff echoes these concerns, in noting the alarming rate at which species are disappearing, and in criticizing the anthropocentrism and consumerism that underpin contemporary society.
+Boff echoes these concerns, noting the alarming rate at which species are disappearing, and in criticizing the anthropocentrism and consumerism that underpin contemporary society.
 He advocates for a shift towards recognizing the earth as a "superorganism", called Gaia, in which all elements – both living and non-living – are interconnected in a dynamic equilibrium.

 Finally, Boff pleads for sustainability that respects the rhythms of ecosystems and promotes an economy of sufficiency for all, hence ensuring the common good extends beyond humans to all creation.
 According to Boff, the holistic approach, which combines liberation theology with ecological discourse, is essential in addressing the enduring hostility towards Earth and its inhabitants.
 In a way, Earth urges us to reconnect with all things, and thus with "the thread that binds everything upwards, God."